A-M-V.ORG

 Problem Statement

 Designed in the early 2000s, the site saw decreased engagement due to outdated systems and visuals.
-Below are some of the most glaring issues I found:
+Below are some of the issues I found while getting a comprehensive understanding of the current site:

 Navigation too small & convuluted